gvwilson/thirdbit/src/fiction/cloudherd/index.md

 snatching a towel to cover herself.
-She didn't mind being naked in front of her friend, but despite repeated assurances that nobody noticed any longer, she was self-conscious about the dark scribbles on her forearms.
+She didn't mind being naked in front of her friend, but despite repeated assurances that nobody noticed any longer, she was self-conscious about the dark scribbles on her forearm.

 Her friend stared at her.
 "Knock?
 Why?
 Nobody else does."